ecological-cities/biodivercity/index.md

 ecosystem (e.g., climate, soil, air, water, landscape structure, genetic variation) that may contribute to ‘total biodiversity’ within a given region.
-However, such conceptualisations of ‘biodiversity’ may include components with low causal proximity (e.g. indirect effect of the landscape on species diversity), and may be difficult to measure at wide spatial scales (e.g. genetic diversity, plant species diversity).
+However, such conceptualisations of ‘biodiversity’ may include components with low causal proximity (e.g., indirect effect of the landscape on species diversity), and may be difficult to measure at wide spatial scales (e.g., genetic diversity, plant species diversity).
 In decision-making, unnecessary complexity may also risk contributing to mistrust or ignorance of the overall assessment.